Lilitr09/Responsive-Recipe-Page/README.md

 # Responsive-Recipe-Page
-Responsive Recipe Page using HTML  CSS and BOOTSTRAP  **(in progress)**
+Responsive Recipe Page using HTML, CSS and Bootstrap  **(in progress)**

 # Frontend Mentor - Recipe page solution

 This is a solution to the [Recipe page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/recipe-page-KiTsR8QQKm).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents